ASISaga/BusinessInfinity/CONSOLIDATION_README.md

 - Comprehensive error handling and logging

 ### 🧹 **Simplified Dependencies**
-- Consolidated `requirements.txt` with all dependencies
+- Consolidated `pyproject.toml` with all dependencies
 - No duplicate or conflicting package versions
 - Optional imports with graceful fallbacks